cucumber/godog/README.md

 There are no global options or configuration files.
 Alias your common or project based commands: `alias godog-wip="godog --format=progress --tags=@wip"`

-### Testing browser interactions

-**godog** does not come with builtin packages to connect to the browser.
-You may want to look at [selenium](http://www.seleniumhq.org/) and probably [phantomjs](http://phantomjs.org/).
-See also the following components:

-1. [browsersteps](https://github.com/llonchj/browsersteps) - provides basic context steps to start selenium and navigate browser content.
-2. You may wish to have [goquery](https://github.com/PuerkitoBio/goquery) in order to work with HTML responses like with JQuery.

 ### Concurrency

 When concurrency is configured in options, godog will execute the scenarios concurrently, which is support by all supplied formatters.